-The International Partnership on Religion and Sustainable Development (PaRD) brings together members and partners from all over the world in order to harness the positive impact of religion in sustainable development and humanitarian assistance.
+The International Partnership on Religion and Sustainable Development (PaRD) brings together members and partners from all over the world in order to harness the positive impact of religion and values in sustainable development and humanitarian assistance.
 PaRD aims at greater and institutionalized communication and coordination between secular and non-secular actors to contribute towards a more coherent and effective international agenda on religion and development.

 Please refer to our mission statement and our partnership principles for a detailed explanation of PaRD and what we strive to achieve.
 For an overview of PaRD's structure, please find out about our members, learn about our partners, and visit our world map.
 For further information, please visit the news archive, sign up to the quarterly PaRD newsletter, and visit the knowledge center.

 Members are governmental, intergovernmental entities as well as Faith-Based Organizations (FBO) and Civil Society Organizations (CSO) active in the field of religion and development and/or humanitarian assistance.

 If you are interested in joining PaRD and your agency qualifies to become a member, please contact us.

 PaRD is free to join.
 The key investment of our members and partners is their active participation in our global partnership.

-PaRD brings together members and partners from all over the world in order to harness the positive impact of religion in sustainable development.
+PaRD brings together members and partners from all over the world in order to harness the positive impact of religion and values in sustainable development.
 It is free to join and free to use, but does not offer any kind of financing.

 PaRD aims at greater and institutionalized communication and coordination between secular and non-secular actors, while fostering new synergies through cooperation of its members and partners.
 In addition, PaRD uses synergies with existing networks and initiatives to contribute towards a more coherent and effective international agenda on religion and development.
 As a results-driven partnership, PaRD focuses on joint activities in the following areas of cooperation: